BelugaHaechi/US-International-Scientific-Keyboard/README.md

 🔴 _Red:_ Dead keys.
 When pressed, waits for a second keystroke, then returns a character based on the second keystroke.

-🟣 _Purple:_ Dead keys, but due to restraints its key character does not well represent the set of characters mapped to the dead key.
-The former character in this representation is the key character, the latter is the default character.
+🟣 _Purple:_ Dead keys, but due to restraints its root character does not well represent the set of characters mapped to the dead key.
+The former character in this representation is the root character, the latter is the default character.

 🟥 _Red keycaps:_ At least one of the key's shift states is set as a dead key.